ravi8470/Rails_Notes/rails_notes.md

 ### MIGRATIONS
 + when rake db:migrate is run only those tables that are not created are constructed.
++ ending a migration name with the tables' name helps rails to automatically infer the table we're interested in.

 ### Github posting

-#### New file
+#### adding new repository
-1. "git init" - add new repository
+1. "git init" - add the git folder
-2. "git add ."
+2. "git add ."  -add all files in that folder recursively
 3. git commit -m "Initial Commit"
-4. "git remote add origin https://github.com/ravi8470/<filename>"
+4. "git remote add origin https://github.com/ravi8470/<repository_name>"
 5. "git push -u origin master"

 #### For saving changes